-If the Cookie shown has a matching Set-Cookie item, then nothing will display in the script since the cookie is created automatically during playback.
-If there is no matching Set-Cookie item, then a Set-Cookie type statement will be generated in the script.
+If the Cookie shown has a matching Set-Cookie item, then nothing displays in the script since the cookie is created automatically during playback.
+If there is no matching Set-Cookie item, then a Set-Cookie type statement is generated in the script.